yxjdarren/yxjdarren.github.io/index.md

 - Reviewer of IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
 - Reviewer of IEEE Transactions on Multimedia (TMM)
 - Reviewer of IEEE Transactions on Fuzzy Systems (TFS)
+- Reviewer of IEEE Transactions on Cybernetics (TCYB)
 - Reviewer of IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
 - Reviewer of IEEE Transactions on Geoscience and Remote Sensing (TGRS)
 - Reviewer of IEEE Access